syncfusion-content/blazor-docs/blazor/calendar/calendar-views.md

 # Calendar Views in Blazor Calendar Component

-A Calendar has the following predefined views that provide a flexible way to navigate back and forth when selecting dates.
+A [Blazor Calendar](https://blazor.syncfusion.com/documentation/calendar/data-binding) has the following predefined views that provide a flexible way to navigate back and forth when selecting dates.

 | **View** | **Description** |
 | --- | --- |